-Center Theatre Group recently announced that Justin Bartha would be joining the cast of Neil Simon's "The Sunshine Boys" at the Center Theatre Group/Ahmanson Theatre replacing the previously announced David Krumholtz who needed to leave the production for personal reasons.
+Center Theatre Group announced that Justin Bartha will be joining the cast of Neil Simon's "The Sunshine Boys" at the Center Theatre Group/Ahmanson Theatre replacing the previously announced David Krumholtz who needed to leave the production for personal reasons.

 In 2010, Justin Bartha made his Broadway debut in Ken Ludwig's "Lend Me A Tenor" alongside Tony Shalhoub and Anthony LaPaglia (directed by Stanley Tucci).
 Since then, he has also starred in the off-Broadway plays "All New People" by Zach Braff and "Asuncion" alongside the writer, Jesse Eisenberg.
 Bartha was most recently seen on the big screen in "The Hangover III" reprising the role he played in the last two films, and he also starred in NBC's comedy series, "The New Normal."
 Bartha is also known for his role in the franchise "National Treasure" and "National Treasure: Book of Secrets."
 Other films include "Dark Horse," "Holy Rollers," "New York, I Love You," "Failure to Launch" and the upcoming "CBGB."

 In addition to DeVito, Hirsch and Bartha, the cast of Neil Simon's "The Sunshine Boys" features Annie Abrams, Matthew Bohrer, Gibby Brand, Johnnie Fiori, Frank Kopyc, Benjamin Burdick and PaSean Wilson.